The OG Diet

 I realize that sounds hyperbolic, but I can make the case rather quickly.

 The most dangerous institutions on the planet are central banks.
-They print debt and pull trillions worth of consumption into the present, precisely where it doesn’t belong.
+They print debt and pull trillions worth of consumption into the present.
 They are thus the largest and most dangerous polluters on the planet, and they also give rise to the most dangerous addiction on the planet.

 The most dangerous addiction on the planet is usury/fake wealth/unearned fake wealth.